xfated/BBM-ekaWay_SCDFXIBM/detailed_desc.md

 * Sound?
 They are in an enclosed area, possible with a radio blasting in the back ground.
 Inefficient and won't be heard until its too late.
 * Digital?
 They're not supposed to check their phones.
 ## Solution?
-The only way through which drivers know communicate.
+The only way through which drivers know to communicate.
 Visual cues.
 * Want to change lane --> blinker lights
 * Going to reverse --> back lights
 * Somebody cut you off --> wave your hand angrily and hope they see your displeasure